 It never occurred to me to check my passport status.
-At least, not until the day before we were due to leave.
-Twenty hours before, to be exact.
+At least, not until 20 hours before our flight took off.

-And there it was, as plain as the leer on my passport face photo from 11 years ago–I could’ve sworn it had been only five:
+And there it was, as plain as the leer on my passport face from 11 years before–I could’ve sworn it had been only five:

 Date of expiration: April 2018.

 It didn’t budge.
 It was as immovable as the sun that would rise and the moon that would pull the tides tomorrow in Punta Cana.
 As certain and immutable as death.
 As taxes.
 As time.

 Like a fat lady in a bikini, it was too buoyant to sink in.
 My passport was expired, yet I was scheduled to leave with three other mothers, my 19-year-old son, and five of his friends in the morning.